webfx-project/webfx/.github/SECURITY.md

 However, if you believe you have found a security vulnerability, please report it to us.

-Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.
+**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Please use the "Report a vulnerability" button instead below.
+Instead, please report it privately using the "**Report a vulnerability**" button present on this page.